Odden69/Miller_and_Davies/README.md

 For the Logo font I used [**Google Fonts**](https://fonts.google.com/).

 The icons are collected from [**Font Awsome**](https://fontawesome.com/).

 ## Testing
 All through the development process the site has been undergoing manual testing to confirm the intended functionality.
-Unfortunately I missed a major functionality which resulted in a [bug left](#remaining-bugs).
+Unfortunately I missed a major functionality flaw in pagination, which would have taken too much time to correct by the time I noticed it, and therefore resulted in a [bug left](#remaining-bugs).

+The **mail function** was tested by entering temporary email addresses and the **payment function** was tested with a 4242 4242 4242 4242 credit card and confirmed on Stripe, both with successful results.

 ### Testing User Stories from User Experience (UX) Section
 All user stories in the [user story document](documentation/user_stories.md) has been tested and confirmed after implementation, apart from the ones marked with a "-", which will be implemented at a later stage.
+The pagination issue, mentioned above, is discussed further in the [bug left](#remaining-bugs) section.

 ### Link Tests
-All links on the site has been tested and was documented [here](documentation/manual_testing.md).
+All links on the site has been tested and the results were documented [here](documentation/manual_testing.md).
 The link tests include testing the CRUD functionality.

 ### Page Tests